Convincing Someone to Go to Rehab

 Here are some areas worth exploring so you can further your knowledge of what you are dealing with.

-• Treatment options: There are many more options for rehab than inpatient rehab, also known as residential rehab.
+- Treatment options: There are many more options for rehab than inpatient rehab, also known as residential rehab.
 While severe addictions typically respond more favorably to a stint in a residential treatment facility, most mild and moderate addictions can be treated in an outpatient setting.
-IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs) bridge the gap between inpatient and outpatient care, offering more time intensity and structure, but allowing your loved one to remain at home while engaging with treatment.
+IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs) bridge the gap between inpatient and outpatient care, offering more time intensity and structure, but allowing your loved one to remain at home while engaging in treatment.
 The more you learn about the different levels of care available, the more likely you will help your loved one engage with the optimum addiction treatment.

 3) Plan an intervention with professional help if required